National Police Chiefs Council - LGBT+ Portfolio

-Deputy Chief Constable Julie Cooke of Cheshire Constabulary is the portfolio owner having held this since 2017.
+Deputy Chief Constable Vanessa Jardine of West Midlands Police is the portfolio owner having held this since 2017.

 The Network are proud to work with the lead for this portfolio and welcome the support of Chiefs Council.

-The Network meet quarterly with DCC Cooke and this provides opportunity for us to share ideas, discuss common ground and raise matters to be fed into national Diversity, Equality & Inclusion meetings.
+The Network meet quarterly with DCC Jardine and this provides opportunity for us to share ideas, discuss common ground and raise matters to be fed into national Diversity, Equality & Inclusion meetings.